johnfrederick9/johnfrederick9/README.md

 <!-- ❤️ I prefer React on frontend and Node.js with MySQL and/or MongoDB and/or PostgreSQL on backend
 🤔 I'm currently working on Kubernetes with edge computing.

-✨ I study: React, Kubernetes, Rust, Nodejs
+✨ I study: React, Kubernetes, Nodejs